How Stress Kills Your Libido - Too Busy and Exhausted for Sex

 Stress triggers massive cortisol release, which directly suppresses testosterone and estrogen production, lowering desire.
 The sympathetic nervous system activates "fight or flight" mode, the opposite of the relaxation and safety needed for arousal.

-Three Stress Management Techniques to Reclaim Desire
+Stress Management Techniques to Reclaim Desire

 1. Create Relaxation Time Before Sex

 Coming home from work and heading straight to bed means your mind is still in work mode.
 Sharing a meal, walking, bathing.
 Even 30 minutes of relaxation before sex prepares the body to receive arousal.
+This isn't "setting the mood" - it's a physiological process of nervous system switching.

 2. Lower Cortisol Through Exercise

 Aerobic exercise effectively reduces cortisol while raising testosterone.
 Three weekly 30-minute jogs or walks directly support libido recovery.
 Post-exercise blood flow increases, including to genitals, improving sexual response.
-(Books on stress and sexuality can also be helpful)
+Books on stress and sexuality can also be helpful

 3. Prioritize Sleep